libor-m/scrimer/doc/3-map-contigs.rst

 Transfer genome annotations to our contigs
 ------------------------------------------
-Annotatate our sequences by data from similar sequences in reference genome.
+Annotatate our sequences by data from similar sequences in the reference genome.
+Annotations are transferred in coordinates relative to each of the mapped contigs.
+The input annotation data have to be sorted and indexed with tabix.
+Multiple contig mappings and multiple reference annotations can be used.

-    sim4db manual [#]_ states: Exon coordinates are nucleotide based, starting from 1.
-Genomic coordinates are always in the original sequence, while the cDNA coordinates will refer to positions in the reverse complement of the sequence if the match orientation is indicated as 'complement'.

-- this seems unnecessary, because the orientation of the transcript can be deduced from the target chromosome strand (..?)
-- patched in sim4db, submitted patch to sourceforge

-Each contig mapping to genome creates different coordinate system for transferring the annotations.
-Annotation data should be sorted and tabix indexed.
-Multiple coordinate systems and multiple annotations can be used.
-There is one output per coordinate system, they're merged during the scaffold phase:

 .. code-block:: bash

-    # multiple coordinate systems if needed (one system per mapping)
+    # use multiple mappings like this:
-    COORDS="30-tg-gmap/lu_master300_v2.gmap.gff3 31-tg-sim4db/lu_master500_v2.fna.filtered.gff3"
+    # COORDS="30-tg-gmap/lu_master300_v2.gmap.gff3 31-tg-sim4db/lu_master500_v2.fna.filtered.gff3"
-    ANNOTS=$GENOMEDIR/annot/ensGene_s.bed.gz
+    # use multiple annots like this:
+    # ANNOTS="$GENOMEDIR/annot/ensGene_s.bed.gz $GENOMEDIR/annot/refSeq_s.bed.gz"
+    COORDS=30-tg-gmap/454Isotigs.gmap.gff3
+    ANNOTS=$GENOMEDIR/ensGene.sorted.gz
     OUT=32-liftover
     mkdir -p $OUT